AdaCore/spark2014/docs/lrm/source/subprograms.rst

 using a **null**, e.g., *X =>* **null**.
 An output may be self-dependent but not dependent on any other input.
 The shorthand notation denoting self-dependence is useful here, X =>+ **null**.

-The functional behavior of a subprogram is not specified by the Depends aspect but, unlike a postcondition, the Depends aspect has to be complete in the sense that every input and output of the subprogram must appear in the Depends aspect.

-The Depends aspect may only be specified for the initial declaration of a subprogram (which may be a declaration, a body or a body stub).
-The implementation of a subprogram body must be consistent with the subprogram's Depends Aspect.

 Note that a Refined_Depends aspect may be applied to a subprogram body when using state abstraction; see section :ref:`refined-depends-aspect` for further